-Mission of Project EMPOWER
+Mission of Project Empower

 The mission of Project Empower is to provide preventative and responsive services that address the interpersonal, emotional, and academic needs of students at the designated sites.
 Project Empower works in collaboration with Williamsburg-James City County Public Schools along with each site’s administrators, teachers, school counselors, school psychologists, and social workers.
 Project Empower staff provide individual and group services along with classroom instruction to promote mindsets and behaviors conducive to healthy decision making and positive educational outcomes.

 If a student would like to talk with a Project Empower staff member, they should contact their school counselor to set up an initial meeting.
 Similarly, school staff and parents/guardians can request that a student meet with a Project Empower counselor by contacting the student’s school counselor.
-Project Empower staff can also be contact by email at [[empower]].
+Project Empower staff can also be contacted by email at [[empower]].